-International students enrolled full time in academic, vocational and professional training programs are permitted to work 20 hours per week while they study if their Study Permit has a work authorization.
-Students may work full-time during scheduled breaks (e.g. Summer vacation, Christmas break, and Study Days).
+International students enrolled full time in academic, vocational and professional training programs are permitted to work 20 hours per week while they study if their Study Permit has work authorization.
+Students may work off-campus full-time during scheduled breaks (e.g. Summer vacation, Christmas break, and Study Days).
 Please note, not all programs have scheduled breaks at VIU and the chart below explains this.

 |Program||Christmas Break||Summer Break||Study Days|

 High School students

 |Undergraduate programs (degree and 2-year diploma)||√||√||√|

 |One-year Diploma programs (e.g. Post Degree Diploma in Business, Post Degree Diploma in Fisheries).
 Please consult with Immigration Advisor||√||

 |Masters programs (MASLM, MBA, MCP, MEDL, MEDS)||√||*See note below||√|

 * Masters level: The MBA Program does not have scheduled summer breaks.
 MASLM, MCP, MEDL, MEDS, MCP, MGISA programs have only one scheduled summer break during the transition to the second year if the program started in a Fall semester.